Croatia with kidsAre Croatia family holidays a good idea in 2025?

 Croatia is a great holiday destination for families.
 Or is it?

-In the guide below, we cover all of it - the reasons for, one or two cons, and the things you must know before going there.
+In this guide, we cover all of it – the reasons for, one or two reasons against, and the things you must know before going there.

 One of the most popular destinations for a family holiday in Croatia is the Dalmatian coastline, where you can explore charming old towns, go cycling or hiking in the hills, and spend some time on the beach.

-But we’ll also look at some potential cons of visiting the country.
-More on that in a minute...
+But we’ll also look at some potential drawbacks of visiting the country.

 So, sit back as we spill the proverbial beans.

 No one wants to worry about bumps in the night or getting home safely from an evening meal.
 When it comes to safety and peace of mind, Croatia is hard to beat.
-It is the safest destination in the Mediterranean.
+It is the safest destination in Europe.
+It’s so safe that the World of Statistics has ranked Croatia at the top of a survey of 41 European countries for personal safety at night in 2024 and 2025.

 Safer than the US and even Norway